esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+Note there are other valid solutions to getting rid of what is identifying image data, but the first two shown (blurring and masking) are very common and straightforward.
 You have now seen three approaches to removing some of the visual data on a 2-D image.
 The same approaches can be taken on a 3D image.

 Let's take another look at an image we used earlier: